 Tests and visits that are always required

-Orientation and Initial Visit with Dr. Belsley, Nutrition Consultation, Vitamin Level Blood work, Abdominal Ultrasound, Two Support Groups, Psychological Assessment, Letter of Support, Medical Clearance, Second Consultation with Dr. Belsley
+Orientation and Initial Visit with Dr. Belsley, Nutrition Consultation, Vitamin Level Blood work, Abdominal Ultrasound, Mid-protocol appointment, Psychological Assessment, Letter of Support, Medical Clearance, Additional Consultation with Dr. Belsley

 Tests and visits that are sometimes required